decyjphr-actions/adlib/README.md

 # Adlib

-Adlib is a TypeScript Action that processes user inputs as `Issues` to `Rewire` ADO pipelines in a project to use a pre-defined GitHub App-based  `ADO service connection`:rocket:
+Adlib is a TypeScript Action that processes user's requests as `Issues` to `Rewire` ADO pipelines in their project to use a pre-defined GitHub App-based  `ADO service connection`:rocket:

 ## How it works